11Hayden/alx-system_engineering-devops/0x01-shell_permissions/README.md

-100-change_owner_and_group - to change owner and group name for all files 101-symbolic_link_permissions - to change owner and group name if symbolic link _hello 102-if_only - to change hello username to betty if only current owner is guillaume
+100-change_owner_and_group - to change owner and group name for all files 101-symbolic_link_permissions - to change owner and group name if symbolic link _hello 102-if_only - to change hello username to betty if only current owner is guillaume 103-Star_Wars - to play star wars IV episode in the terminal